Linderhof: From Former Hunting Lodge to Regal Castle

 Driving from Munich only takes about an hour to an hour and a quarter.

 By Public Transport: The train trip out to Linderhof from Munich (with its bus connection from Oberammergau) can take around 3 and a half hours.
 There seems to be no proper connection which is the issue here as the distance is only about 70 miles.

-So, if you’re planning a day trip out to Linderhof Castle from Munich, it’s certainly adviable to start your day as early as possible from Munich Hauptbahnhof
+So, if you’re planning a day trip out to Linderhof Castle from Munich, it’s certainly advisable to start your day as early as possible from Munich Hauptbahnhof

-See our Getting Around Munich article for loads more information on Public and other transportation options thoruought Bavaria.
+See our Getting Around Munich article for loads more information on Public and other transportation options throughout Bavaria.

 Linderhof Castle: A MUST Visit Bavarian Attraction

 Of all the Bavarian fairy-tale castles commissioned and built by King Ludwig II the castle here at Linderhof, in our opinion, is the most remarkable.